jalani2727/Capstone-Raspberry-Projects/README.md

 ```
 Because of this, I am unale to run a version of my project that references my own google account because the credentials havent been provided.
 This simply means that the version I have up and running is more of a sample version that can't answer questions like, "Who am I?" or "What's on my Google Calendar today?"
 <br>
-However, a new instance of the google assistant can be created whenever the sampleAssistant script is run.
+However, a new instance of the google assistant that answers de-personalized questions can be created whenever the sampleAssistant script is run.

 ### Removing LED's from Assistant-Demo
 The main.py file for running a personalized Google Assistant on my RsapberryPi also contains the proper GPIO setup.
-As such, utilizing the on/off indicator upon starting a speaking event with the sample script isn't possible to the extent of my current knowledge.
+As such, utilizing the On/Off indicator upon starting a speaking event with the sample script isn't possible to the extent of my current knowledge.
 I'd really like to make full use of the hardware I bought just to make my work light up but I will save that for another day.

 ### Audio/Playback Configuration
-Initially, getting the audio configuration set up was difficult because I didnt fully understand the syntax involved in configuring the ".asoundrc" files the RaspberryPi.
+<p>Initially, getting the audio configuration set up was difficult because I didnt fully understand the syntax involved in configuring the ".asoundrc" files the RaspberryPi.</p>

 <!-- picture of my arecord -l and aplay -l -->
 <br>

-The proper syntax for setting these files is:
+The proper syntax for configuring these files looks like:
 ```bash
 pcm.!default {
   type asym